The ALTER DATABASE statement modifies a database. This topic describes how to use this statement.

 ALTER DATABASE <dbname> RESET configuration_parameter

-ALTER DATABASE <dbname> RESET ALL
+ALTER DATABASE <dbname> RESET ALLThe following table describes the parameters.

-Specifies to set the parameter to the default value.
+DEFAULT | Sets the configuration parameter to its default value. |

 Examples